brockpat/Dissertation/README.md

 This project revisits the demand-based asset pricing framework of Koijen & Yogo (2019).
 While their work establishes that demand is a key driver of stock return volatility, it leaves the economic origins of this demand unexplained.

 - **Motivation**: Koijen & Yogo show that investor demand and the holdings composition of stocks (such as predominant institutional ownership) drive stock return volatility.
 However, it is unclear what drives investor's holdings demand.
 - **Approach**: We extend their model by incorporating 60 additional characteristics from the empirical asset pricing literature.
+We use this additional data and perform variable selection procedures in order to improve the estimation of institutional investor's demand.
 - **Key Findings**:
   - Latent demand remains central even after accounting for observed characteristics.
   - Investor demand is not well captured by the characteristics-based demand equation.